-Gemma and I had very little money and we wanted to learn a new language (Spanish), so here is how you can do it on a shoestring budget.
-We began home schooling ourselves to speak Spanish around 3 weeks ago now.
+I had very little money and wanted to learn a new language (Spanish), so here is how you can do it on a shoestring budget.
+I began home schooling myself to speak Spanish around 3 weeks ago now.
 Obviously, the best way to learn is to live in a Spanish speaking country, fully immersed.
-As we are currently ‘stuck’ in the UK, we researched what would be the best way to learn a new language without immersion.
+As I am currently ‘stuck’ in the UK, I researched what would be the best way to learn a new language without immersion.
 Many people want to learn a new language, but don’t quite get around to doing it.
 Like anything, if you want it enough, you will work at it.

 Private Tutor – £20 per hour+